OpenstackForkedProjects/openstack-tutorial/tutorial/neutron.rst

     root@network-node:~# service neutron-l3-agent restart
     root@network-node:~# service neutron-metadata-agent restart

 Default networks
 ----------------

+**NOTE**: These instructions will not work, because security group on the `cloud-test.gc3.uzh.ch` cloud will filter packets directed to the floating IP of the VM!

 Before starting any VM, we need to setup some basic networks.